Pasokification: Sri Lanka

+South Africa

+South Africa is considered a dominant-party state, with the center-left African National Congress providing all of South Africa's presidents since 1994.
+However, the ANC's electoral majority has declined consistently since 2004, and in the 2021 local elections, its share of the national vote dropped below 50% for the first time ever.
+The party has been embroiled in a number of controversies, particularly relating to widespread allegations of political corruption among its members.
+Following the 2024 general election, the ANC lost its majority in parliament for the first time in South Africa's democratic history.
+It still remains the largest party, with under 41% of the vote.
+The party also lost its majority in Kwa-Zulu Natal, Gauteng and Northern Cape.

 Latin America

 Following the pink tide, where left wing and center-left wing parties In Latin America were successful, a conservative wave happened from mid-2010s to the early 2020s as a direct reaction to the pink tide.
 Although the extent to which the Latin American leftist parties which have also suffered setbacks are located in the social democratic tradition is contested.